 Survey of thousands of patients at England’s NHS hospital trusts shows consumer satisfaction with the care they received.
 Recent surveys published in 2018 and 2019 cover Maternity care, Adult Inpatient, and Community Mental Health.
 Surveys published in 2017 on Emergency Department, children and young people’s care.
 Older data on ambulance and outpatient care.

-List of 434 hospitals that achieved the 2019 Healthgrades Outstanding Patient Experience Award™, representing the top 15% of hospitals nationally.
-Data from October 2018 patient satisfaction survey responses reflecting discharges through 2017: Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey.
-Seven states and DC had no winner this year.
-Published May 2019
+List of 424 hospitals that achieved the 2020 Healthgrades Outstanding Patient Experience Award™, representing the top 15% of hospitals nationally.
+Data from January 2020 patient satisfaction survey responses reflecting discharges from April 2018 to March 2019: Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey.
+Six states had no winner this year.
+Published June 2020.

 The National Research Corporation lists 20 winners of its annual Consumer Approved Awards for most-preferred hospitals in selected markets.
 Winners were determined by using Net Promoter Scores in NRC’s annual Healthcare study.
 2018/19 winners